orsi/discworld/readme.md

 Discworld is a browser-based disc world generator written in Typescript.
 The backend hosts a web server to serve the frontend client at localhost:3000.
 Commands are issued through the client to the backend server which generates the map data to send back to the user.

+##### Browser Support
+Discworld is created using [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) and requires a browser that supports them.
+Discworld works best in Chrome, has some limited zooming in Firefox, and does not work in Safari.

 # Installation

 In order to install and run the generator, you can download the repository .zip by clicking the "Clone or Download" button above and extracting the files to a folder, or use the command `git clone https://github.com/orsi/discworld` in your terminal.
 Afterwards, from a command line terminal in the project folder enter the following commands: